gadsme/charts/charts/cube/README.md

 Deployment with:

-- 2 workers
 - BigQuery db with export Bucket on GCS
 - Schema located in a `cube-schema` ConfigMap
-- Redis (using pasword in a secret)
 - Cubestore

 ```bash